-BOARD MEETINGS: Town of Richmond is governed by a five member Board that meets the third Tuesday of each month at 7:00 p.m. at the Town Hall, W9046 County Road "A".
-Agenda and notices are posted at the Town Hall, Richmond Community Park, Turtle Lake Boat Landing and on this website 24 hours prior to each meeting.
-A preliminary agenda is published in the Delavan Enterprise, Whitewater Register and The Shopper on the Wednesday prior to each meeting.
+BOARD MEETINGS: Town of Richmond is governed by a five member Board that meets the third Tuesday of each month at 7:00 p.m. at the Town Hall, W9046 County Road A. Agenda and notices are posted on the Town website, at the Town Hall, Richmond Community Park, and Turtle Lake Boat Landing 24 hours prior to each meeting.
+A preliminary agenda is published in the Whitewater Register and Delavan Enterprise in the weekly issue prior to each meeting.

 BICYCLING as per state statute is permitted on all Town roads.
 Bicyclists must obey traffic rules.